tsmit317/scrape-behind-login/README.md

 - Session POST requests are executed the same way as regular POST requests; pass a dictionary containing input field names and username/password as key/vals into the data parameter.

 - Authentication/csrf tokens might be required.
-It's possible to find hidden in the login page html of some websites, but I didn't have much luck for many sites.
+It's possible to find the tokens hidden in the login page html of some websites, but I didn't have much luck for many sites.
 If you do find them, you can send an initial GET request to the login page and use Beautiful soup to parse/collect the token value.

 #### Packages:
 - bs4